Hill-Lab/MitoGraph-Contrib-RScripts/README.md

 ## How to Run MitoGraph on our example dataset

-First download program and follow the instructions for use of MitoGraph <a href="https://github.com/vianamp/MitoGraph">MitoGraph</a>
+First download the program and follow the instructions for use of <a href="https://github.com/vianamp/MitoGraph">MitoGraph</a>

 To execute MitoGraph on our test dataset, type the following command in the terminal of your Mac OS (spotlight + terminal):